joshbegley/nyt-latest/README.md

 `A former federal prosecutor, Chris Christie said he expected the government had much more evidence in its case against the former president.`\
 https://nytimes.com/2023/06/12/us/politics/chris-christie-trump-cnn-town-hall.html?searchResultPosition=1

-**Treat Williams, Actor Known for Film Version of “Hair,” Dies at 71**\
+**Treat Williams, Actor Known for Film Version of ‘Hair,’ Dies at 71**\
 `The veteran actor also starred in the movie “Deep Rising” and the TV show “Everwood.”
-He died after a motorcyle accident in Vermont.`\
+He died after a motorcycle accident in Vermont.`\
 https://nytimes.com/2023/06/12/obituaries/treat-williams-dead.html?searchResultPosition=2

 **Quotation of the Day: Framing Case to G.O.P. as a Battle With Biden**\